JaimeStill/intelligent-operations-platform/docs/intelligent-development.md

-# Intelligent Development: A Paradigm Shift in Software Engineering
+# Intelligent Development: A Paradigm Shift in Software engineering

+This development methodology has evolved through several iterations of attempting to workout an agentic AI-augmented development methodology.
+See [The Cognitive Velocity Paradox](./cognitive-velocity-paradox.md) for insights into experience that has helped shape it.

 ## The Fundamental Proverb